 Nguyen lit a fire under the family and pushed the idea of selling the beloved north Vietnamese soup, pho.

 In 1982, they opened Pho 79, named for the year that many of them arrived in the United States.

 Nguyen's children, Lieu Tran and Tho Tran, managed the day-to-day operations but Diep Tran says everyone reported to her grandmother.

 "She was meticulous and very demanding," Tran says.
 "Everything had to be cut in the right way.
 There was no sense if you're going to be be careless."

 Starting a restaurant was a huge gamble.
 On opening day, many of the kids went to school expecting their parents wouldn't return home until late at night.
 That afternoon, the children opened the front door to find the adults at the kitchen table.

 "I thought, 'Oh no, nobody came,'" Tran remembers.
 "We were like, 'What happened?'
 They said we had to close early at noon... because we ran out!"

 The restaurant became an instant hit while Garden Grove and Westminster became popular destinations for a growing number of Vietnamese immigrants.
 At a time when many of them were looking for comfort and community, Pho 79 offered a taste of home.

-It wasn't the first or only pho restaurant in the area but she says Pho 79 distinguished itself with its flavors.
-To create the restaurant's rich signature broth, cooks simmer oxtail for half a day.
+It wasn't the first or only pho restaurant in the area but Pho 79 distinguished itself with its flavors, she says.
+To create the restaurant's rich, signature broth, cooks simmer oxtail for half a day.